diymes/ssrss/README.md

 `x- configuration:`

-the application generates a config file, and it's own .css for you after launching, which you are free to edit and restart in addition it scans for a few environment variables which it will apply to the config (if file does not exist yet) which is more useful for docker setup they are as follows:
+the application generates a config file, and it's own .css for you after launching, which you are free to edit and restart to apply. in addition it scans for a few environment variables which it will apply to the config (when it initializes it), more useful for docker setup they are as follows:
 ```
 PORT: port to host from